-(F)(2)(i)
+(F)(2)(i) Charter Schools

-Nebraska statutes are silent with regard to charter schools.
-The statutes neither expressly authorize, nor expressly delimit charter schools.
-Due to the rural and small school nature of the vast majority of Nebraska school districts, charter schools are not an applicable model of public education in most areas of the state.
+Nebraska statutes are silent with regard to charter schools, however it is not silent relative to conditions that allow for innovation in schools.
 In place of charter schools, Nebraska law permits great flexibility to school districts in the determination of curriculum offerings, which has permitted numerous school districts to create innovative schools and programs.
-In addition, Nebraska has a liberal enrollment option law, and a new Learning Community organization of school districts in the Omaha metro area.
+In addition, Nebraska has a liberal enrollment option law and a new Learning Community organization of school districts in the Omaha metro area.
 (See Section V - below).
 These actions work to keep options available for Nebraska school children, regardless of their location or resident school building or district.

-(F)(2)(ii)
+(F)(2)(ii) Charter School Laws